oracle-devrel/devo.tutorials/lol-optimizer-using-oci-extraction-processing.md

 ## First Steps

 Using [Riot Games’ Developer Portal](https://developer.riotgames.com), I signed up for a personal application.
 I explored the API and found that there are many endpoints to extract data, not only for LoL, but also from Riot Games’ other games (Teamfight Tactics and Valorant).
-We will dive together into these other games in the future.
+We  dive together into these other games in the future.

 In LoL, 5 players choose among a wide variety of champions, which have their own synergies between each other.
 Champion powers are either *buffed* (improved) or *nerfed* (reduced) if their statistics are too overpowered or imbalanced compared to other champions in what League calls patches.

 Team composition is a very important feature of the game, since exploiting compositions where champions have synergies gives teams a greater chance of winning.
-Since champion’s statistics are changed in patches, these team compositions change constantly, and pro teams spend a lot of time devising strategies on how to create powerful team compositions that will lead them to victory.
+Since champion’s statistics are changed in patches, these team compositions change constantly, and pro teams spend a lot of time devising strategies on how to create powerful team compositions that  lead them to victory.

 Note that in LoL, players are rewarded gold when killing enemies, minions or jungle monsters, and with these items players may buy upgrades such as weapons that deal more damage.
 The intricacies of the videogame are very complex and it takes years to reach the highest level of play.
-Therefore, if you are not familiar with some of the concepts that I will talk about in this series, I will make sure to explain these advanced concepts in more detail when they come up.
+Therefore, if you are not familiar with some of the concepts that I  talk about in this series, I  make sure to explain these advanced concepts in more detail when they come up.
 I am not a professional player, but I have been playing LoL since Season 1 at high Diamond level, which gives me more than enough knowledge to start fidgeting with some AI code related to League.

 Firstly, we should talk about the architecture for this project: